 • Filet mignon is the most tender cut, with a mild, buttery flavor.
 It’s often the most expensive cut due to its tenderness and popularity.

 • New York strip is a more affordable option that still offers good flavor and tenderness.
-It is less marbled than ribeye but still has a good amount of fat marbling for flavour.
+It is less marbled than ribeye but still has a good amount of fat marbling for flavor.

 Here are some tips to help you get the perfect pan-seared steak every time: